 While we waited my five year old, Josiah, began singing The Little Drummer Boy.
 Typically, whenever Josiah sings he crescendos into a sound that one might consider similar to the screech of a dial-up modem.
 I was torn between feeling a little self-conscious and not wanting to disturb those around us, with enjoying his zeal for the Christmas season and letting that shine through in his singing.

 As his singing became more audible, I could see the smiles on the faces of those around us.
-It was almost like he too could sense their smiles upon him as his voice began to rise.
-At that point I leaned down and kindly told him to pipe down and not be so loud.
+It was almost like he too, could sense their smiles upon him as his voice began to rise.
+At that point I leaned down and kindly told him to quiet down and not be so loud.
 The mistake I made was that being a little self-conscious and aware that everyone was looking at us, I giggled as I corrected him.
-So Josiah sang louder.
-Raising my eyebrows and pointing my finger at him, trying to hide the smirk on my face, I asked him to please quiet down.
+This caused Josiah to sing louder.
+Trying to look serious, by raising my eyebrows and pointing my finger at him, while attempting to hide the smirk on my face, I asked him again to please quiet down.
 He smiled and sang louder.

 I suddenly heard a barking noise behind me and turned to see that it was the Grinch-like postal worker calling us over to the counter.
 Apparently she was annoyed that I wasn't paying better attention when there were 2000 people in line behind us (Did I say 20 earlier?
 I meant 2000.
 And maybe, just maybe, if they put more people on staff on the busiest day of the postal year so there were more than, say, two lines open at any given time, she wouldn't be so grinchy).